DCtheTall/Exploding_Teapots/README.md

 The user interface has two sliders which allow users to toggle number of teapots and how many times the tessellation algorithm is called.

-To run, clone the repository then in this directory run `python -m SimpleHTTPServer` from your command line.
-Open up localhost:8000 and the project should run.
+To run, clone the repository then in this directory run an HTTP server from your command line.
+Open up localhost on the correct port and the project should run.

+ONLINE DEMO COMING SOON

 The tessellation algorithm still needs work.
 Right now it essentially just refines the resolution of the shading.
 Not satisfactory.